 With stocks and other investments, you need to practice a buy and hold strategy, which leaves your money tied up for what might be decades.
 While it’s hoped that you’ll see a return during that time, you may see no growth, or even lose your investment entirely.
 With real estate debt, on the other hand, the time horizons are much, much shorter.

-Depending on the investment opportunity in question, it could be as short as six months.
+Depending on the real estate debt investment opportunity in question, it could be as short as six months.
 Even in a longer-term situation, you might only have to wait two years for your return.
 That means you get your capital back faster, plus the interest on the investment.

-Not only does it mean faster returns and faster exits, but it means that you have greater agility overall.
+Not only does real estate debt investment mean faster returns and faster exits, but it means that you have greater agility overall.
 Because your capital isn’t tied up for decades, you can put it to work in many different ways.
 You can take advantage of unique opportunities as they present themselves, rather than missing out because your capital was locked into a stock or investment fund and, thus, inaccessible.

 Plan on Ongoing Income

-Debt investments offer additional security in the form of ongoing, steady income.
+Real estate debt investments offer additional security in the form of ongoing, steady income.
 They’re much more predictable than equity investments in this way, and can also offer higher returns.
-It’s not unusual to see high investment yields over a year, although this will vary significantly depending on the situation and lending partner in question.
+It’s not unusual to see high investment yields over a year with real estate debt investment, although this will vary significantly depending on the situation and lending partner in question.
 For instance, at Pacific Private Money Inc., we offer annual yields of 7% and up to our investors.

 In addition to the benefits and advantages we explored above, it’s important to understand that all investment opportunities come with some potential drawbacks.
 Real estate debt is no different, although there are fewer drawbacks than you’ll find with many other investment options.
 Below, we’ll cover what you should know.